-Our Community Grants program helps fund community programs that help those experiencing domestic violence escape unsafe situations and start a new life.
+Our Community Grants program helps fund programs that help those experiencing domestic violence escape unsafe situations and start a new life.

 Right now, we know that many small organisations working in the domestic violence space are facing unprecedented demand for their services – without the resources they need.
 The Sisters of Charity Foundation is working to get desperately needed funds to the front lines as fast as possible.

 But we can’t do it without your help.
 Please donate now to our Christmas Appeal.